LukeWalsh308/LukeWalsh308.github.io/_publications/grad_recession.md

 title: "Graduating in Hard Times: Recessions and the Graduate Wage Premium"
 collection: publications
 category: books
-excerpt: "**Abstract:** Using a pseudo difference-in-difference strategy, we explore the within-cohort effects of recessions by exploiting the erosion of the graduate premium – with Jessica Botros"
+excerpt: "**Excerpt:** Using a pseudo difference-in-difference strategy, we explore the within-cohort effects of recessions by exploiting the erosion of the graduate premium – with Jessica Botros"
 ---